 For many people, church is a dead place.
-In their minds, church is the place where people shuffle into every Sunday and put their minds on hold for a few hours.
+In their minds, church is the place where people shuffle into every Sunday and put their minds on hold for a few hours as I usually do myself while thinking about much more interesting web stuff in secret.
 They turn on this thing called ‘faith.’
 Once the service is over, they flick the switch and they are back in ‘reality mode.’
 If you don’t agree with this, you only need to look at declining church attendance figures to fully realize the accuracy of the statement above.
 For the most part, and for most denominations, church is dead.
 Not far from the angry denunciations Christ had for Pharisees who he called ‘white-washed tombs.’
 That’s the bad news.
 Now for the good news.
 There is a flipside to all the bad news of declining attendance numbers.
 As the old saying goes: fewer, but better.
 Sure, the perceived increasingly irrelevant church may have lost many people who were on the fence or lukewarm ‘believers’ in the first place, but it has also galvanized those who believe.
 Those who claim to be truly converted.
 Call them ‘true believers’ if you want but there is something reassuring in the fact that many denominations have stepped up living out their faith.
 Far from a once a week exercise in spiritual entertainment, many churches are actually rolling their sleeves up and feeding the poor, visiting prisoners, ministering to the sick, and taking care of widows.
 In other words, many churches are rediscovering Christ’s teaching that faith, real live faith, is one that produces action like when people crave for appetite suppressants when they want to lose weight (as displayed on http://loseyourappetite.com/appetite-suppressant/).
 A good appetite suppressant to add to your diet are eggs (best are hard boiled eggs).

 The social benefits of an active church